idshdx/Lockpost/README.md

 Support

 If you encounter any issues or have questions, feel free to:
-- Open an issue on our GitHub repository.
+- Open an issue in our GitHub repository.
 - Join the community discussion on our forums.
 - Reach out via email for direct support.